Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Abstract

 \section{Abstract}

-Recently, the Foundation Error Correction Code Transformer (FECCT) has emerged as a promising \emph{universal} channel decoder, achieving competitive decoding performance across diverse code families by relying on a single shared model backbone, optionally followed by code-specific retraining.
-Despite this flexibility, the high computational complexity and large parameter footprint of transformer-based decoders present substantial obstacles to practical deployment.
-To address these challenges, we investigate structured pruning for FECCT and propose Spectral-Aligned Pruning (SAP), a structure-aware framework that enables cross-code reuse of structured pruning masks across codes by leveraging the spectrum of the corresponding bipartite graph.
+Universal channel decoders based on transformers--such as the Foundation Error Correction Code Transformer (FECCT)--achieve competitive decoding performance across diverse code families with a single shared backbone, optionally followed by code-specific finetuning.
+However, the high computational complexity and large parameter footprint of FECCT present substantial obstacles to practical deployment.
+To address these challenges, we investigate structured pruning for FECCT and propose Spectral-Aligned Pruning (SAP), a structure-aware framework that enables cross-code reuse of structured pruning masks by leveraging the spectrum of the corresponding bipartite graph.
+SAP is grounded in classical graph analysis of codes: the two algebraically largest adjacency eigenvalues provide compact spectral proxies for degree scale, expansion ratio, and minimum-distance lower bounds.
+These quantities are directly relevant to decoding performance: degree scale reflects how densely codeword bits and parity checks are connected; expansion ratio influences how information propagates across the bipartite graph; and minimum distance characterizes codeword separation.
+Based on this connection, SAP uses these two leading eigenvalues as a lightweight code signature for pruning-mask retrieval.
+Empirically, this two-dimensional signature yields stable library selection equivalent to higher-dimensional spectral signatures in our evaluation.
 After pruning, SAP performs per-code recovery via parameter-efficient low-rank adaptation (LoRA), enabling a shared pruned backbone while storing only small code-specific adapter parameters.
 Experiments across diverse codes show that SAP achieves decoding performance comparable to dedicated per-code pruning, while enabling substantial reductions in computational cost and model memory footprint through kernel-level structured pruning.